 Anika Keinz is assistant professor of Comparative Cultural and Social Anthropology of late modern societies at European University Viadrina (Frankfurt/Oder).
 Her publications include Polens Andere.
 Verhandlungen von Geschlecht und Sexualität in Polen nach 1989 (Bielefeld: Transcript 2008) and "European Desires and National Bedrooms?
 Negotiating 'Normalcy' in Postsocialist Poland" (2011).
 Her research focuses on issues of inequality, discourses of belonging, and cultural, religious and sexual rights in late modern societies, as well as the intersection of scholarly, activist, and artistic interventions in politics and the public sphere.

 Matthias Rothe is assistant professor in the department of German, Scandinavian & Dutch at the University of Minnesota.
 He is the author of Lesen und Zuschauen im 18.
-Jahrhundert, die Erzeugung und Aufhebung von Abwesenheit (Königshausen & Neumann, 2005) and of various articles on conceptions of surveillance and control in late modernity.
+Jahrhundert, die Erzeugung und Aufhebung von Abwesenheit (Königshausen & Neumann, 2005) and of various articles on surveillance and control in late modernity.
 He works at the intersection of literature, philosophy, and conceptual history and is especially interested in the correlation between (security-) technologies and knowledge production.

 Pending final budget approval, all fellows will receive a fellowship to cover most expenses:

 - Institute tuition

 - Housing and meals for the duration of the Institute